vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 }
 ```

-It is imperative that objects are destroyed in the opposite order that they are created.
-In some cases, if you know what you are doing, the order can be changed a bit and it will be fine, but destroying the objects in reverse order is an easy way to have it work.
+Objects have dependencies on each other, and we need to delete them in the correct order.
+Deleting them in the opposite order they were created is a good way of doing it.
+In some cases, if you know what you are doing, the order can be changed a bit and it will be fine.

+Destroying the swapchain will also destroy the images for that swapchain, but the image-views need to be destroyed separately.

 VkPhysicalDevice can't be destroyed, as it's not a Vulkan resource per-se, it's more like just a handle to a GPU in the system.